 Getting your first real customer is a significant milestone for every entrepreneur.

 It's easy to fall into the trap of endlessly tweaking your store in the pursuit of perfection, instead of investing that attention into the most important activity: getting people to your store.
-Try this challenge: If your store has already launched, spend the next 30 days focusing exclusively on driving targeted traffic that’s likely to make a purchase.

 Why targeted traffic is crucial for new stores

 As the owner of a new online store, it's easy to think you’re improving: nitpicking brand colors, flip-flopping on fonts, second-guessing your pricing, and getting caught up in the minor details as you build a business behind closed doors.

 Real improvement, on the other hand, is only possible when you expose your business to the world.